University Reporting Protocol: Child Abuse and Other Harm to Children

 The University strives to offer a safe and supportive learning and working environment for all individuals.
-In support of that goal, the University has established reporting protocols for its employees and volunteers with respect to child abuse, sexual assault, and child pornography.
+In support of that goal, the University has established reporting protocols for its employees and volunteers to promote the safety and security of children.

 These protocols apply to all employees and volunteers who are performing services for the University.
-This may include individuals who fall within one or more of the following classifications: executive management, faculty, academic staff, adjunct faculty, clinical faculty, support staff (including regular, temporary, and on-call), student employee, graduate teaching assistant, graduate research assistant, post-doctoral fellow, leased employee, contract employee, or volunteer.
+This may include individuals who fall within one or more of the following classifications: executive management, faculty, academic staff, support staff (including regular, temporary, and on-call), student employee, graduate student employee (including teaching assistant, research assistant, and lab assistant), post-doctoral fellow, leased employee, contract employee, or volunteer.

 - Child: An individual under 18 years of age.

 - Child Abuse: Harm or threatened harm to a child’s health or welfare that occurs through non-accidental physical or mental injury, sexual abuse, sexual exploitation, or maltreatment, by a parent, legal guardian, or any other person responsible for the child’s health or welfare or by a teacher, a teacher’s aide, or a member of the clergy.